Sarajevo Safari: Investigation in Bosnia and Herzegovina

 Following the film's premiere, the then-mayor of Sarajevo, Benjamina Karić, filed a criminal complaint in late September 2022 with the Prosecutor's Office of Bosnia and Herzegovina against unidentified persons and responsible members of the VRS.
 On November 1, 2022, the Prosecutor's Office of Bosnia and Herzegovina confirmed that a case had been opened and assigned to a prosecutor in the Special Department for War Crimes.

 Karić later supplemented the complaint, attaching John Jordan's ICTY testimony and proposing the hearing of author Luca Leone.
 She also requested access to the military archives of the Armed Forces of Bosnia and Herzegovina, a move supported by director Miran Zupanič.

 By November 2025, three years after the case was opened, there was no public information on its progress, prompting Benjamina Karić to send a new inquiry to the Prosecutor's Office regarding the case's status.
 Italian media and journalist Ezio Gavazzeni reported that the investigation in Bosnia and Herzegovina had been "archived" or that there was a "lack of any proceedings."

 Investigation in Italy

 Due to the perceived stagnation in Bosnia and Herzegovina, an investigation was launched in Italy.
 Journalist Ezio Gavazzeni and former judge Guido Salvini filed a detailed criminal complaint with the Public Prosecutor's Office in Milan on January 28, 2025.
+Gavazzeni's investigation included an interview with a former Bosnian intelligence officer, who claimed he reported the existence of the safaris to SISMI, who allegedly responded that they have "put a stop to it" and the trips eventually ceased.

 In the spring of 2025, Milanese prosecutor Alessandro Gobbis officially opened an investigation.
 The legal classification of the crime is "intentional homicide with the aggravating circumstances of cruelty and base motives."
 The crime has no statute of limitations in Italy and carries a maximum life sentence.